Updated: August 13, 2025

 Here are some of the main situations where you may need to complete this form, but keep in mind, that the agency may alternatively request a 433-F instead.

-Installment Agreements - If you owe more than $50,000, can't afford to pay off the tax debt within six years, or have a history of defaulting on payment plans, you may need to complete Form 433-A to get approved for a monthly payment plan on your back taxes.
-If you owe less than $50,000, can pay off the balance within six years, and do not have a history of default, you can usually just set up a payment plan online easily without filling out a collection information statement.
+Installment Agreements - If you owe more than $50,000, can't afford to pay off the tax debt within 10 years or by the collection expiration date (CSED) if sooner, or have a history of defaulting on payment plans, you may need to complete Form 433-A to get approved for a monthly payment plan on your back taxes.
+If you owe less than $50,000, can pay off the balance within 10 years or by the CSED, and do not have a history of default, you can usually just set up a payment plan online easily without filling out a collection information statement.

 Partial Payment Installment Agreement - With this type of payment plan, you make monthly payments until about 10 years after the return due date (possibly slightly longer in some cases), and then, at the end of the payment period, the IRS writes off the rest of the debt.
 To get approved for this type of deal, you must complete a 433-A or a similar form as requested.